Month by Month

 March

-Transitional with lingering cold
+Transitional with lingering snow

 April

-Spring emerges with cool days
+Spring arrives with cool temperatures

 May

-Pleasant spring warmth
+Pleasant spring warmth and blooming nature

 June